biodegradablerobotics/biodegradablerobotics.github.io/Develop a Research Question.md

 This question is important to others because we all share the environment and preserving it now will help preserve it for future generations.
 It’s also important in today’s world because we are just seeing the impact of previous actions that have harmed the environment from decades ago.
 Not too long ago, actions were made with no thought or proper understanding of how they could alter the environment for the worse.
 Now that we see the negative impact of excessive waste and hazardous materials, sustainability has become a serious conversation in everyday life.
 People using robots intended to be disposed of or robots that cannot be recovered when they fail should consider switching to a biodegradable robot design.
 Some of the broader impacts on society include promoting an everyday sustainable lifestyle such as composting.
 Additionally, less harmful effects of a product may actually enable or hasten their adoption.

+## Open-Ended
-Open-Ended: Is your question open-ended?
+Is your question open-ended?
 Could it leave room for a deeper look if given more time and resources?
 Discuss how you have structured your research question to permit further, deeper investigation.

 Our question can be answered in a lot of ways and with respect to various realms.
 Different kinds of solutions can be created, i.e some fully biodegradable solutions versus solutions that focus on making specific elements or electronics biodegradable (or a whole versus partial solution).
 We have structured our research question to allow the investigation of these different kinds of solutions and contexts.
 This is necessary to be inclusive of the numerous solutions that currently exist to various problems, but the field is still new and there are unexplored opportunities disposable robotic applications.

+## Modular
-Modular: Is your question modular?
+Is your question modular?
 How does it fit with other complementary research thrusts?
 Our question compliments the current initiative to become more environmentally friendly.
 This research could potentially inspire other researchers in a different area such as medical or military how they could consider the residual effects of their products.
 Our research specifically does not want to create any negative impact on the environment and could inspire medical researchers how they could safely deliver medicine with no negative side effects.
 Could inspire military/security how they could minimize damage but also leave no trace.

+## Team Fit
-Team Fit: How does answering this question leverage your interests and abilities?
+How does answering this question leverage your interests and abilities?

 This research question is particularly interesting to our team because we believe that creating sustainable solutions and improving the wellbeing of the environment should be a focus in robotics.

+## Topic Fit
-Topic Fit: How does the question use foldable robotics techniques to answer it?
+How does the question use foldable robotics techniques to answer it?
 Our problem’s material constraints depend on foldable robotics to create high performing robots without traditional joints and mechanisms.Many current disposable robotics require foldable robotic techniques that maximize the unique material properties of disposable/biodegradable.
 As a team we plan on combining these techniques to answer our research question using these techniques.
-References
+## References
 [1]	Jonathan Rossiter, Jonathan Winfield, Ioannis Ieropoulos, "Here today, gone tomorrow: biodegradable soft robots," Proc.
 SPIE 9798, Electroactive Polymer Actuators and Devices (EAPAD) 2016, 97981S (15 April 2016); https://pdfs.semanticscholar.org/227c/4e820861d8c39ab314afbf1037bfd5da9e4d.pdf?_ga=2.33032826.574204144.1612049696-2066131118.16026323110

 [2]	Junya, T., & Nobuto, M. (2020).
 Disposable robotic finger driven pneumatically by flat tubes and a hollow link mechanism.
 Journal of Robotics and Mechatronics, 32(5), 958-976. doi:http://dx.doi.org.ezproxy1.lib.asu.edu/10.20965/jrm.2020.p0958